Emahnny/holbertonschool-shell/basics/README.md

+#!/bin/bash
-ls - Printing the absolute path name of the current working directory
+Ls - Printing the absolute path name of the current working directory